NimbleUser/apex-style-guide/index.md

 ### 5.3 - Camel case: defined

 Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
-To improve predictability, NimbleUser Style specifies the following (nearly) deterministic scheme.
+To improve predictability, Salesforce BT Style specifies the following (nearly) deterministic scheme.

 Beginning with the prose form of the name: